Consumer Cellular: 2025 Reviews

 - No Long-Term Contracts: Unlike many traditional wireless providers, Consumer Cellular did not lock me into a long-term contract.
 Each of its plans is paid on a month-to-month basis, and I could upgrade my service or cancel it without paying any fees or penalties.

-- Roadside Assistance: In addition to affordable cell phone plans, Consumer Cellular lets you add Roadside Assistance for just $3 per month.
+- Roadside Assistance: In addition to affordable cell phone plans, Consumer Cellular lets you add Roadside Assistance for just $4 per month.

 What We Didn’t Like

-- No Prepaid Options: While I appreciated that Consumer Cellular doesn’t require long-term contracts, it would have been nice to have the option to prepay for service.
+- No prepaid options: While I appreciated that Consumer Cellular doesn’t require long-term contracts, it would have been nice to have the option to prepay for service.
 When providers allow this option, it means that any unused minutes can accumulate rather than disappear at the end of each pay period.

-- Confusing Return Policy: Many of our readers have reported being unable to return devices, even when they were in their original condition.
+- Confusing return policy: Many of our readers have reported being unable to return devices, even when they were in their original condition.

 The Purchasing Process